anass242000/MY-CONTRACT-/README.md

 ## Technical Specifications
 - Solidity Version: 0.8.28
-- Contract Size: 38.43 KB (source) / 134.51 KB (estimated compiled size)
+- Contract Size: 128 KB (estimated compiled size)
 - Libraries Used: SafeMath, AddressUtils, StringUtils
 - Optimization: Compatible with IR-based compilation

 ## Architecture Notes
 1. The contract integrates multiple systems that would typically be separated in production environments.
 2. The complexity is intentional to showcase combined DeFi and GameFi functionality.
-3. The contract size exceeds Ethereum's 24KB limit and would require splitting or proxies for mainnet deployment.

 ## Role & Permission Structure
 | Role | Capabilities |